Torquhil Matheson: Early life and family

-Torquhil Matheson was born in February 1871, the youngest child of Sir Alexander Matheson, 1st Baronet, and was educated at Eton College.
-He inherited the baronetcy in 1944 when his four older brothers (including the 2nd, 3rd and 4th Baronets) predeceased him and three nephews (the 3rd Bt.'s only sons) were all killed in action in World War I.
+Torquhil Matheson was born on 4 February 1871, the youngest child of Sir Alexander Matheson, 1st Baronet, and was educated at Eton College.
+He inherited the baronetcy in 1944 when his four older brothers (including the 2nd, 3rd and 4th Baronets) predeceased him and three nephews (the 3rd Baronet's only sons) were all killed in action in the First World War.

-In 1900 he married Ella Louisa Linton and they divorced in 1923 (no children).
-He then married Lady Elizabeth Keppel, the youngest child of Arnold Keppel, 8th Earl of Albemarle.
+In 1900 Matheson married Ella Louisa Linton.
+They divorced in 1923.
+He then married Lady Elizabeth Mary Gertrude Lucia Sophia Keppel, the youngest child of Arnold Keppel, 8th Earl of Albemarle.
 They had two sons: